Saunas and Allergies: Do They Provide Relief?

 Managing Seasonal Allergies

-Saunas can provide relief to seasonal allergy sufferers, too.
-The warm, moist air works to soothe swollen, irritated tissues and mucus membranes in your nasal passages, leading to improved ventilation and decreased congestion.
+Saunas can also provide relief for seasonal allergy sufferers.
+The warm, moist air soothes swollen, irritated tissues and mucous membranes in the nasal passages, leading to improved airflow and reduced congestion.

-For the reverse, take the example of frequent sauna users reporting improved sinus health immediately after a session.
-Breathing in the steam helps to loosen congestion, which can offer instant relief from numerous allergy symptoms.
+Frequent sauna users often report improved sinus health immediately after a session.
+Inhaling the steam helps loosen congestion, offering instant relief from many allergy symptoms.

-We’ve heard from many people who feel an immediate, significant relief from allergies with regular sauna use.
-This schedule helps them spend more time outside, with fewer interruptions.
+Many people report immediate and significant relief from allergies with regular sauna use.
+This routine allows them to spend more time outdoors with fewer interruptions.

 Enhancing Lung Performance

-This is especially helpful for those with asthma or other respiratory diseases.
-Research has found that regular sauna use can help increase your lung capacity and lung function over time.
+This is especially helpful for people with asthma or other respiratory diseases.
+Research has found that regular sauna use can increase lung capacity and function over time.

-This results in improved overall respiratory function.
-By practicing sauna therapy, you increase the efficiency of your lung function, allowing you to perform daily tasks without feeling fatigued.
+This leads to improved overall respiratory function.
+By practicing sauna therapy, you increase the efficiency of your lungs, allowing you to perform daily tasks without feeling fatigued.

 Sauna Selection Guide for Allergies